Brecert/myts/todo/HTTP.md

 const app = new WebApp()

-// Assuming a get request is sent to '/api/v2/users' app.get `/api/:version/users`, ctx => {
+// Assuming a get request is sent to '/api/v2/users'
+// Using template literals to make syntax more lightweight app.get `/api/:version/users`, ctx => {
   ctx.paramaters.version
   // 'v2'